Mymyilmaz/idmanagement.gov/_ficampmo/pivcard-approval.md

 This section provides details on the process employed by the Lab for evaluating the Product against the requirements indicated above.

+### 3.2.1 Supplier/ Vendor Documentation Review (PIV-C.1 to PIV-C.7)

+The Lab will review the documentation submitted by the Supplier/ Vendor to ascertain the following and provide documentation to support their review:

+- The card’s physical characteristics comply with the following:
+  - ISO 7810
+  - ISO 10373
+  - ISO 7816
+  - ISO 14443
+  - ICC Interfaces

+The card durability and performance tests conform to the ANSI 322 test methods.

 ### 3.2.2 Vendor/Lab Test Data Report (PIV-C.8 to PIV-C.23)